 If I update the points possible in the Canvas assignment, what happens to marks that have already been copied from Stile to the Canvas Gradebook?

-My student already had a Stile account, but its email address was different from their Canvas email address, and they weren't logged into Stile, and now they have two Stile accounts.
+My student already had a Stile account, but the email address was different from their Canvas email address, and they weren't logged into Stile, and now they have two Stile accounts.
 What do I do?

 Please contact Stile support to merge the two accounts (support@stileeducation.com).